-Wu Guizhen, China National CDC’s chief biosafety expert, told CCTV’s Bai Yansong it would be “very soon” for ordinary citizens to get vaccines and “no side effects, none whatsoever, are observed among the volunteers, myself included, who received their first dose in April.”
+Wu Guizhen, China National CDC’s chief biosafety expert, told the CCTV’s Bai Yansong it would be “very soon” for ordinary citizens to get vaccines and “no side effects, none whatsoever, are observed among the volunteers, myself included, who received their first dose in April.”

 Wu also told Bai that five Chinese vaccines were being developed.

-In August, Communist Party mouthpiece Guangming Daily quoted Liu Jingzhen, president of China National Pharmaceutical Crop (SinoPharm), as saying that the company, the largest state-owned drugmaker, could only turn out 200-300 million doses a year.
+In August, Communist Party mouthpiece the Guangming Daily quoted Liu Jingzhen, the president of China National Pharmaceutical Crop (SinoPharm), as saying that the company, the largest state-owned drugmaker, could only turn out 200-300 million doses a year.

 That output will fall short of domestic demand, not to mention Beijing’s pledges to donate vaccines to several Southeast Asian and African nations.

 Yet in August Xinhua said in a feature story that the nation’s annual output would hit a billion doses.